 This process of antigen presentation allows T cells to “see” what proteins are present in the body and to form an adaptive immune response against them.
 In this article we shall discuss how antigens are processed, presented, and the recognised by T cells.

 Antigens are delivered to the surface of APCs by Major Histocompatibility Complex (MHC) molecules.
 Different MHC molecules can bind different peptides.
-The MHCs are highly polygenic and polymorphic which equips us to recognise a vast array of different antigens we might encounter.
+The MHC is highly polygenic and polymorphic which equips us to recognise a vast array of different antigens we might encounter.
 There are different classes of MHC, which have different functions:

 - MHC class I molecules are found on all nucleated cells (not just professional APCs) and typically present intracellular antigens such as viruses.